efficientgo/e2e/README.md

 ## What are the goals?

-* Ability to schedule isolated processes programmatically from single process on single machine.
+* Ability to schedule isolated processes programmatically from a single process on a single machine.
 * Focus on cluster workloads, cloud native services and microservices.
-* Developer scenarios in mind - e.g preserving scenario readability, Go unit test integration.
+* Developer scenarios in mind - e.g. preserving scenario readability and integration with the Go test ecosystem.
 * Metric monitoring as the first citizen.
 Assert on Prometheus metric values during test scenarios or check overall performance characteristics.

 ## Usage Models